Codecademy/docs/documentation/tags.md

 Tags are used for recommending related entries within Codepedia and for the home page search bar.

 Use <kbd>control</kbd> + <kbd>f</kbd> to search this list.

-And feel free to add suggestions for new tags to the list as part of your PR!
+Feel free to add suggestions for new tags to the list as part of your PR!
 Be sure to insert them alphabetically.

 ---